All Episodes

 Because now you've got all these blue states, all the sanctuary cities and states.

-Yeah, they're uh they're pretty pissed off.
+Yeah, they're pretty pissed off.

 Well, how do we get here?

-You know, to listen to, you know, New York City mayor Eric Adams or New York Governor Hochel publicly feuding this week.
+You know, to listen to, you know, New York City Mayor Eric Adams or New York Governor Hochul publicly feuding this week, Adams demanding other parts of the state.

-And by the way, DC says, well, just send them to Long Island, send them uh to upstate New York.
+And by the way, D.C. says, well, just send them to Long Island.

-Thirty-five million dollars uh for hotel rooms that that they paid for illegal immigrants.
+New York City just wrote a check, $35 million for hotel rooms that they paid for illegal immigrants.

-illegal immigrants in the Paul Hotel in Midtown.
+illegal immigrants, in the Paul Hotel in Midtown.

 Oh, okay, there's an answer.

-The very next day he robs a Costco in Brooklyn, New York, then charged with petty larceny, and because of bail reform, he was released and put from police custody, didn't have to pay a penny in bail.
+The very next day, he robs a Costco in Brooklyn, New York, then charged with petty larceny.

-Well, the following week he robs a Dwayne Reed drugstore in Columbus Circle in New York, then sought to stab a security guard with a large knife while trying to shoplift at a different Dwayne Reed location.
+Well, the following week, he robs a Dwayne Reed drugstore in Columbus Circle in New York, then sought to stab a security guard with a large knife while trying to shoplift at a different Dwayne Reed location.

 He likes Dwayne Reed, apparently.